pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 *Exercise 3*

 - Snap, clap, tap or say the subdivisions of the beat you've set on your metronome (60).
-  - You can subdivide eighth notes to begin with (2 notes in the time of 1 beat)
+- You can subdivide the beat into eighth notes to begin with (2 notes in the time of 1 beat)
 - Change the tempo of your metronome.
-- Try subdividing with triplets or sixteenth notes (fitting 3 or 4 notes into the beat).
+- Try subdividing into triplets or sixteenth notes (fitting 3 or 4 notes into the beat).
 - Experiment with switching back and forth between different subdivisions while maintaining the tempo.

 #### Adding Complexity to the Beat